ivanstavytskyi/Numberlink/README.md

 # NumberLink

-Numberlink is a browser-based online game.
+A browser-based online puzzle game.
 Pick a grid (7×7 up to 11×11), connect equal numbers with paths that fill the board, no crossings.

 Backend is Java 21 / Spring Boot 4.
 Frontend is Vite 8, vanilla JS, Bootstrap 5.
 Database is PostgreSQL 16.
 Schema changes go through Flyway (`ddl-auto=validate`).
 The three services run with Docker Compose.